 There is a myriad of cases where there arises the need to closely examine existing property to make decisions.
 Whether it's due diligence on a potential acquisition or preparing for a conversion or capital improvement, knowing the current state of the property is important information.

 Property Condition Assessments (PCA) are real estate investigations that seek to give clients the details of a building or property they may be purchasing, leasing, financing, maintaining or evaluating.
-PCAs also known as Commercial Building Inspections, Commercial Property Inspections, or Residential Property Inspections for Multifamily.
+PCAs are also known as Commercial Building Inspections, Commercial Property Inspections, or Residential Property Inspections for Multifamily.

-The standard used for PCAs is ASTM E2018.
+The industry standard used for PCAs is ASTM E2018.
 Being the standard guide of property condition assessments, ASTM has outlined the process and the four major components of a PCA.

 A PCA that follows ASTM’s guide will give the foundation of information a client needs regarding the property.